BackupTheBerlios/deepamehta-svn/trunk/README-de.txt

 	[echo] Please select the DeepaMehta instance to be configured:
 	[echo]
 	[echo] * hsqldb-intern
+		(Recommended for just using the DeepaMehta application.
+No additional software is required.)
 	[echo] * mysql4
+		(Recommended for use with the additional web frontends.
+MySQL 4 must be installed separately.)
 	[echo] * mysql5
+		(Recommended for use with the additional web frontends.
+MySQL 5 must be installed separately.)
 	[echo]
 	[input] Currently set [hsqldb-intern]